C0D1UM/technical-standard/django/serializers/README.md

 Basic usage of ModelSerializer

 * Need to provide one of the attributes `fields` or `exclude`
-* If you need to write some custom fields, check [Third party packages](https://www.django-rest-framework.org/api-guide/serializers/#third-party-packages) first
+* Prefer to use [Third party packages](https://www.django-rest-framework.org/api-guide/serializers/#third-party-packages) instead of writing on your own
+* Use `select_related` and `prefetch_related` to improve queries performance

 ```python
 # serializers.py